-Why Bees Are Taking Over Your Hummingbird Feeder
+Why Bees Are Taking Over Your Hummingbird Feeders

 Let’s get something out of the way.
 Not all insects adorned in a yellow and black striped suit are bees as they may be wasps.

-They get lumped together often and it’s easy to make the mistake.
-You will have wasps such as yellow jackets who are very interested in the contents of your hummingbird feeder.
+They get lumped together often, and it’s easy to make a mistake.
+You may have wasps in yellow jackets, which are very interested in the contents of your hummingbird feeder.

 Wasps can get aggressive and are partly responsible for the nasty reputation bees have because they often look the same.
 Hence, it is important to distinguish our six-legged friends from these wasps.